-Thank you for your interest in our cloud services, including “Mobile Canvassing” and other software applications and hosted software platforms, and any related training services or other software, information, tools or other materials (collectively, “Service”) provided to you by Electionear Inc., a Delaware corporation, d/b/a Organizer, with offices located at 1118 Howard Street, Suite 3, San Francisco, CA 94103 (“Organizer,” “us,” or “we”).
+Thank you for your interest in our cloud services, including “Mobile Canvassing” and other software applications and hosted software platforms, and any related training services or other software, information, tools or other materials (collectively, “Service”) provided to you by Helm Labs LLC (“Helm,” “us” or we”) through its Organizer line of products, with offices located at 1101 K Street NW, Suite 810, Washington, DC 20005.
 This Business Agreement (the “Agreement”) governs your use of the Service.
-This Agreement, as incorporated into an Order, is a legally binding contract between you and Organizer regarding your use of the Service.
+This Agreement, as incorporated into an Order, is a legally binding contract between you and Helm regarding your use of the Service.
 We may refer to you herein as “you” or “Customer,” and the parties to this Agreement shall be, individually, a “Party” and, collectively, the “Parties.”

 PLEASE READ THIS AGREEMENT CAREFULLY.
 BY EXECUTING AN ORDER WITH ORGANIZER, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THIS AGREEMENT.
 If you do not agree to this Agreement, then you do not have our permission to use the Service.

 1.1 Overview of Service.
-Organizer offers cloud services to its clients to enable outreach in support of candidates,
+Helm offers cloud services to its clients to enable outreach in support of candidates,

 2.1.1.
 Administrator Account.
 Customer may, through an administrative console to the Service, create an